thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 listed in the REFERENCES section.

-Additional discussion on these topics is available in the sections titled FACTOR OF SAFETY and CYCLE LIFE.
+Additional discussion on these topics is available in the sections below titled FACTOR OF SAFETY and CYCLE LIFE.

-Selection of materials from the ODOP:Spring materials table is covered in the MATERIALS section and in the tutorial.
+Selection of materials from the ODOP:Spring materials table is covered below in the MATERIALS section and in the tutorial.

- How to judge a good spring design:
+**How to judge a good spring design:**
 The interpretation of a "good" spring design depends strongly on the intended application.
 It is possible that some applications will require a spring to operate at stress levels that would make it totally